WikipediaLibrary/twlight_vagrant/README.md

   Private key file: vagrant ssh-config IdentityFile (Windows users modify path as noted)
 ```

-You may now use the (Dis)Connect icon in the NppFTP window to browser and edit files in the guest, as well as drag and drop files from your host system into the guest.
+You may now use the (Dis)Connect icon in the NppFTP window to browse and edit files in the guest, as well as drag and drop files from your host system into the guest.